HomeTips & Hacks5 Adoption Strategies For Zero Trust

 Strategy #1 – Don’t give anonymous access to anything

 As the first strategy, companies should begin constructing the context from the initial point of contact.
-Start with defining identity and access management including roles and role membership, private application discovery, and a list of allowed SaaS apps and website categories.
+Define identity and access management including roles and role membership, private application discovery, and a list of allowed SaaS apps and website categories.

 It’s important to reduce lateral movement chances and protect apps from being fingerprinted, port scanned or probed for vulnerabilities.
 Organizations should also require multi-factor authentication (MFA) and single sign-on (SSO).